5 Studies that Support Using Blue Light Therapy for Eczema

 Study #1: The 453 nm Blue Light Eczema Study[4]

-The subjects’ local Eczema Severity Index (local ESI) dropped a statistically significant amount on the treated sides.
-This index appears to be the authors’ version of the Eczema Area and Severity Index (EASI) defined above.
+The subjects’ local Eczema Severity Index (local ESI) dropped statistically significantly on the treated sides.

 There were no adverse events or side effects.